 Problems with pillbugs

-I love learning new things, but I’m not so happy to learn this little tidbit: pillbugs aren’t quite as benevolent as they’d like us to believe.
+I love learning new things, but I’m not so happy to learn the following tidbit.
+Pillbugs aren’t quite as benevolent as they’d like us to believe.
 Darn.

 For years, I’ve known that pillbugs are benign critters that primarily feed on decomposing organic matter.
 So they play a useful role in building soil fertility.
 However, I now know there’s a Dr. Jekyll side to them that gardeners should be aware of.